Brazil: Social centre for acerola producing communities

 To tackle this issue, a project whose objective is the construction of a social education centre was developped.
 The initiative is carried in partnership with a local non-governmental organisation specialised in educational and health projects.

 The construction started early 2019 and teaching rooms, music rooms, maintenance rooms or even a swimming pool are being built.
-When completed, it will benefit over 500 students on a yearly basis.
+When completed, it will benefit almost 600 students on a yearly basis.

-This project was supported by the Naturex Foundation during 2019, and taken over by the Givaudan Foundation who is ensuring its continuity as of 2020.
+This project, which is now in its last stage, was supported by the Naturex Foundation during 2019, and taken over by the Givaudan Foundation who ensured its continuity as of 2020.